mediaexplorer74/YoutubeApp/README.md

 - https://github.com/Saghen/UWP-Youtube-Twitch-Viewer/ Liam Dyer's original Unofficial Youtube Client

 ## How to try it / fix it
-1. Register your own Google Youtube API items:
+1. Use Google Cloud to register your own Google Youtube API v3 items:
 - Api key
 - Client Id
 - Client Secret